shrutibansod/Image_Extraction/README.md

 Here the code for extracting images from an image or a scanned book is attached.

 # Input
-In this folder, all the input files are present
+All the input files can be found in /content/sample_data/ folder in colab named as:
+1. download.jpeg
+2. images1.jpeg
+3. images2.jpeg
+4. Capture.png
+5. urinary.jpeg

 # Output
-In this folder, all the output files are present
+All the output files can be found in /content/sample_data/output folder in colab.
+Here some text containing images are also detected but this problem can be solved by adding a system for detecting handwriting using OCR.